HISKP-LQCD/exercises-2016/02/R/README.markdown

 The second alternative does the computation differently but still has an accept-reject step in it.
 See `exponential.r` for the implementation.

-As one can see in the QQ-plot, the results are not that good (or my implementation is incorrect):
+As one can see in the QQ-plot, the results are also satisfactory:

 ![](qqplot2.png)